History of Greek Sicily: Hiero II

 In 269 BC Hiero took power in Syracuse, made a treaty with the Carthaginians and launched a new attack on the Mamertines.
 However, Carthage was wary of letting Syracuse's power from growing too great and thus forbade Hiero from taking Messina.
 Hiero's next step was to proclaim himself king and he remained so until his death in 215 BC.
 He built a fortified palace on Ortygia and governed differently from previous sovereigns.
 From then on he pursued a non-expansionist policy, eschewing military adventures in favour of a focus on trade in the Mediterranean, especially with Ptolemaic Egypt.
 Concluding the Roman Republic would soon eclipse Carthage, he made a treaty with the Republic in 263 BC and remained faithful to it until his death, sparing his subjects the consequences of the First Punic War.
 In fact for some years Roman troops had severely damaged the cities in western Sicily.

+Today

+The city of Messina is home to a small Greek-speaking minority, which arrived from the Peloponnese between 1533 and 1534 when fleeing the expansion of the Ottoman Empire.
+They were officially recognised in 2012.